nop33/si/src/content/custom-page/home.md

 seo:
   title: "Simon Institute for Longterm Governance"
   description: "The Simon Institute for Longterm Governance (SI) is somewhere between a research and a training centre.
 We discreetly support policy networks in mitigating global catastrophic risks with science-based tools."
-header:
 title: Supporting policy-makers in their cooperation with future generations.
 keyfactsSection:
   - title: "About"
     description: "The Simon Institute for Longterm Governance (SI) is somewhere between a research and a training centre.
 We discreetly support policy networks in mitigating global catastrophic risks with science-based tools."